thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-14-Agentic-RAG.md

 Agentic RAG is the natural evolution of retrieval-based AI systems, combining the precision of RAG with the reasoning and planning capabilities of agents.
 It is especially powerful in regulated, high-stakes, or information-dense industries like finance, legal, and healthcare.

-If you’re building an AI system that needs to think before it speaks—and back up its answers—**Agentic RAG is the pattern to adopt**.
+If you’re building an AI system that needs to think before it speaks, and back up its answers, **Agentic RAG is the pattern to adopt**.

 For further inquiries or collaboration, feel free to contact me at [my email](mailto:tungvutelecom@gmail.com).